bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 If your device cannot boot on LAN, use iso or usb image provided on management1 in /var/www/html/preboot_execution_environment/bin/[x86_64|arm64].
-These images will start a LAN boot automatically.
+These images will start a LAN boot automatically, even if your computer is not PXE able natively.

 In **BlueBanquise**, PXE process has been made so that any kind of hardware able to boot PXE, USB or CDrom can start deployment.